CNES/JSPNego/README.md

 # JSPNego

-This library implements an SPNego protocol to use an HTTP proxy with Kerberos authentication via a keytab or a cache to authenticate access on the SIS Web Gateway.
-A keytab file contains one or more pairs of identifiers plus encrypted key, derived from the Kerberos password.
+This JAVA library is built to make HTTP requests through a proxy using a Single Sign On (SSO).
+The SSO uses <i>The Simple and Protected GSS-API Negotiation Mechanism (IETF RFC 2478)</i> (<b>SPNEGO</b>) as authentication protocol.

 ### Synopsis

-This document provides the motivation of the project and the different instructions to both install and use the DOI-Server.
+This document provides the motivation of the project and the different instructions to both install and use the JSPNego.

 ### Motivation